 Expert in Northern Territory and outback.
 Worked for Tourism NT 8 years.
 Also pretty good on France.
 Lived there 95-97 as pro rugby player.

-No. The North Island contains 76% of New Zealand's population. http://en.wikipedia.org/wiki/North_Island almost 9 years ago
+No. The North Island contains 76% of New Zealand's population. http://en.wikipedia.org/wiki/North_Island about 9 years ago

 You can get the TGV out of Bayonne (taxi ride from Hendaye) to Paris.
 Book on Rail Europe site.
-Easier to use than SNCF site. almost 9 years ago
+Easier to use than SNCF site. about 9 years ago